xapp-ai/documentation/docs/channels/widget/install-wordpress.md

 With the plugin, you can then copy your installation snippet for you widget to the plugin's settings page.

-## Finding your Widge'ts Code Snippet
+## Finding your Widget's Code Snippet

 To find your widget's code snippet, go to the widgets channel page (under Publish --> Channels) and click the puzzle piece icon in the widget's header.